 Tasks on the board are typically assigned to individual team members as they move between statuses, with the goal of the agile team moving through as much work as they can with the highest quality in the shortest amount of time.

-To learn more about how to use Kanban for delivering projects across the project management life cycle, check out this article!
+Learn more about how to use Kanban for delivering projects across the project management life cycle.

 10 Best Tools for Kanban Project Management